Ten Tors

 Who Can Take Part?

-Any student in Year 9 or above can get involved and should speak to Inclusion Manager Mrs Carole Clark in the first instance.
+Any student in Year 9 or above can get involved and should speak to Inclusion Manager Ms King in the first instance.
 Even those who are not selected to take part in the final challenge will benefit from taking part in the Ten Tors training programme.
 Students learn new skills, improve fitness levels and have lots of fun along the way.
 In addition, the College can help with the provision of some of the required equipment.
 Students must be prepared to attend the training walks, attend the weekly meetings, attend training sessions, be physically fit and be a good team member.

 You can find out more information about the Ten Tors challenge on the official Ten Tors Website.